lumos-xiao/ABFS/README.md

 ## An example of robustness flaws in LLM-based NLP software
-Slightly perturbed text (green) can mislead ChatGPT o1-preview into judging the label of financial news from "POSITIVE" (with a confidence of 95\%) to "NEGATIVE" (with a confidence of 70\%).
+Slightly perturbed text can mislead ChatGPT o1-preview into judging the label of financial news from "POSITIVE" (with a confidence of 95\%) to "NEGATIVE" (with a confidence of 70\%).
 ![image](https://github.com/lumos-xiao/ABFS/blob/main/images/gpt_test_case.png)

 ## Datesets